Wines & Ciders

 Our vineyard currently consists of both Pinot Blanc (planted in 2010) and Gewurztraminer (planted in 2014) grapes.
 The Connecticut coast offers a climate well suited for the Alsatian whites; this also includes varietals such as Riesling, Muscat and the Pinots.
 We are continuously planting and adding acreage as our crop rotation allows, so look forward to more fine wines from the Holmberg Winery.

-WINE & CIDER BARN CLOSED FOR THE 2021 SEASON
+WINE & CIDER BARN

 Available Year Round!